Compact dose delivery of laser-accelerated high-energy electron beams towards radiotherapy applications: Results and Discussions

 Firstly, by scanning $B_1$ ($B_2$) from the positive (negative) maximum to the negative (positive) maximum while keeping their ratio $k$ constant, an electron bunch with equivalent energy can be guided towards the same position but along different angular directions.
 By aggregating these cases, a concentrated dose maximal can be achieved near the converging position where the tumor is located, as shown in Figure 1(b).

-Secondly, it is worth noting that Equation (\ref{eq:two}) is independent of the beam energy.
-Consequently, electrons with varying energies passing through the system will ultimately converge at the same position.
-This characteristic implies that the system is remarkably resilient to energy spread, which distinguishes it from other proposed schemes \cite{glinec2006radiotherapy, kokurewicz2021experimental, whitmore2021focused} (see Figure 1(c)).
+Secondly, Equation (\ref{eq:two}) is independent of the beam energy.
+Consequently, electrons with various energies passing through the system will ultimately converge at the same position.
+This characteristic implies that the system is resilient to beam's energy spread, which distinguishes it from other proposed schemes \cite{glinec2006radiotherapy, kokurewicz2021experimental, whitmore2021focused} (see Figure 1(c)).

-Lastly, the focal length $f$ can be readily adjusted by modifying the strength ratio $k$, providing exceptional flexibility for targeting tumors at different depths.
-Figure 1(d) shows three cases of different focal depths.
+Lastly, the beam converging position can be readily adjusted by modifying the strength relations of the two dipoles, providing exceptional flexibility for targeting tumors at different locations.
+Figure 1(d) shows three cases of different dose-peak depths by varying the ratio $k$.

+Noting that, the above analytical model is quite simplified.
+When considering VHEE beams with initial divergence transported within a realistic magnetic field distribution, they will not be guided to converge to a single point but spread into a spot of finite size.
+However, this effect is significantly smaller than the multiple Coulomb scattering caused by the water medium when propagating deeply inside the phantom (i.e., 10-20 cm).
+Therefore, the three advantages previously mentioned remain valid.
+A detailed analysis of this point can be found in Section I and Figure S1 of the Supplementary Materials.